 While we’re still rounding off the craziness of last year, I thought it’d be a great idea to start thinking about what my financial goals are moving forward.
 How will I be able to reach those goals, and are there any mobile apps that can boost my financial new year’s resolutions?

-I’m just going to lay it out there: I have some pretty hefty goals I’d like to achieve in 2017.
-I want to build my savings up more, I want to pay down some of my debt and I’d really like to get a house.
+I’m just going to lay it out there: I have some pretty hefty goals I’d like to achieve this year.
+I want to build my savings up more, I want to pay down some of my debt and I want to better plan for future life goals.
 Those are some pretty big goals, but I know I’ll be able to get some, if not all, of these goals knocked out.
 I plan on using some mobile apps to help me meet these goals, too.

 These are the mobile apps that you could also be using to help boost your financial New Year’s resolutions.

 Mint is a mobile app that lets you see your financial snapshot at a glance.
 You can create budgets, see what you’re spending and adjust to a style of saving and spending that works for you.
 It really helps make personal finance more personal.
 You can see spending habits over time, and it notifies you if you go over budget.

 I plan on using Mint to measure how my family’s spending habits change over time with the new budgeting system.
 With Mint, I can get a visual of whether our budgets are set at the right amount as we move forward with our new budget for the year.
 Mint even syncs to most bank accounts, including Pelican’s, so it’s even easier to track spending without logging each separate receipt.

 Acorns is a neat little mobile app that wants to help you save money by allowing you to “micro-invest.”
 Micro-investing is essentially saving a tiny amount of money on a regular basis.
 This is a very helpful and easy way to get started with investing.